CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 type of the section.
 Main program code is in the `.text` section which holds program's instructions.
 Section `.rodata` holds read-only data (mainly constant data) that can be used by program.
 Section can be divided by type of the access.
-Most sections are writeable (any data can be put into them) and addressable (we can define symbols inside these sections or move forward).
+The most sections are writeable (any data can be put into them) and addressable (we can define symbols inside these sections or move forward).

 Absolute section is only addressable section.
 It can be used for defining structures.